 Prior to Hospira, Begley was president of the hospital products and chemical and agricultural products divisions at Abbott Laboratories.
 He was also vice president of AbbottHealthSystems and MediSense, Inc., and vice president of marketing for the V. Mueller Division of American Hospital Supply Corp.

-Begley is a director of Zimmer, Inc. and DeVry Education Group and chairman of Hillshire Brands.
+Begley is a director of Zimmer, Inc., board chair of DeVry Education Group and chairman of Hillshire Brands.
 He holds a bachelor’s degree from Western Illinois University and a Master of Business Administration degree from Northern Illinois University.

 Gregory Davis is a member of the Chamberlain College of Nursing Board of Trustees.
 He currently serves as the senior vice president, general counsel and secretary for DeVry Education Group, where he oversees the security and business continuity and ombudsman functions.
 Prior to joining DeVry Education Group, Davis was the vice president, general counsel and secretary of La Petite Academy, Inc., which includes nearly 650 schools offering education and care to children ages six months to 12 years.
 In this role, he managed the organization’s Montessori international operating unit of 31 schools, licensing and regulation, communications, government relations and legislative affairs.
 He was also a partner of Andersen Worldwide, serving in both legal and business roles at Arthur Andersen LLP and Andersen Consulting LLP (now Accenture).

 Davis’ background includes extensive experience in litigation, mergers and acquisitions, governance, compliance, securities and employment.
 He earned his bachelor’s degree in political science from Indiana University and his Juris Doctor from Boston University School of Law, where he graduated with honors.